-As we move into the spring of 2019, we begin to wonder where in the world we would like to visit this year.
+As we edge closer to spring of 2021, we begin to wonder where in the world we would like to visit this year.
 Our question to you would be – why not try somewhere new this year?
 Perhaps somewhere such as Montenegro?
 Even if you’ve visited this Balkan gem before, there are plenty of reasons to revisit and see or do something new.
 In this article, we look at what should be on your list when visiting the amazing country of Montenegro!

 White Water Rafting